nogdacosta/etikette/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-## History

-To learn a bit more why I've started this project you can read [this post](https://medium.com/@nogdacosta/a063d4cd04a8) on Medium

 ## License